VekLabs/veklabs.com/src/content/services/drone-videography-calgary.md

 ---
-title: "Drone Videography"
+title: DRONE/AERIAL
-page_title: "Aerial Drone Video and Photography Services"
+page_title: Aerial Drone Video & Photography
+image: /src/images/drone-video-calgary.png
 order: 5
 speed: 3
-image: "/src/images/drone-video-calgary.png"
-summary_image: "/src/images/drone-video-calgary.png"
+summary_image: /src/images/drone-video-calgary.png
-summary: "All Vek Labs team members are fully-licensed, Commercial Drone Pilots within Canada.
-From approved flight plans, photo and video capture, we have you covered."
+summary: All Vek Labs team members are fully-licensed, Commercial Drone Pilots within Canada.
+From approved flight plans, photo and video capture, we have you covered.
 ---

 Take your next video or photo project to new heights!
 Every member of our team is a fully-licensed drone pilot (RPAS Advanced License).